Friday, September 26, 2025

 EV-ready properties can play a decisive role in attracting corporate tenants looking to align with India’s green growth mission.
 As urban planning strategies begin to incorporate clean mobility infrastructure, we see a strategic alignment between national policy goals and real estate development in these regions.

 However, challenges remain.
 For EV charging to significantly enhance property value, accessibility and reliability of infrastructure must be improved.
-Gaps in the ecosystem—such as lack of standardisation, uneven grid readiness, and absence of incentives—need urgent attention.At All India EV, we believe that a collaborative push from the government, private real estate stakeholders, CPOs, and investors is essential to build a robust EV ecosystem.
+Gaps in the ecosystem—such as lack of standardisation, uneven grid readiness, and absence of incentives—need urgent attention.We believe that a collaborative push from the government, private real estate stakeholders, CPOs, and investors is essential to build a robust EV ecosystem.
 Strengthening this synergy can unlock not just environmental but also economic value for India’s rapidly urbanising Tier-II and III cities.

 1 COMMENT